 ERYTECH Pharma S.A. ("ERYTECH," and together with its subsidiary the "Company") is incorporated in Lyon, France, and was founded in 2004 to develop and market innovative red blood cell-based therapeutics for cancer and orphan diseases.
-The Company's most advanced product candidates are being developed for the treatment of pancreatic cancer.

 The Company completed its initial public offering on Euronext Paris in May 2013, raising €17.7 million, and on the Nasdaq Global Select Market in November 2017, raising €124.0 million (\$144.0 million on a gross basis before deducting offering expenses).